-There are currently 10 courts providing a level of service of 16,120 people per court, meaning there is a small shortfall from the recommended level of service (as more people are using the courts than what is intended).
+There are currently 11 courts providing a level of service in 2023 of 14,655 people per court, meaning there is a small shortfall from the recommended level of service (as more people are using the courts than what is intended).
+There are proposed to be 4 courts at the new Cameron Road facility, 6 existing courts at BayPark and one court at the Mount Sports Hall.